Adversarial Examples for Models of Code: Introduction

-\para{Our Approach} We present a new technique called \fullmethod{} (\method{}).
-The main idea in \method{} is to select semantic preserving perturbations by deriving the output distribution of the model with respect to the model's input and following the gradient to modify the input, while maintaining the model weights constant.
-This allows \method{} to modify the program in a way that preserves its semantics but causes a model to make adversarial predictions.
-We show that models of code are susceptible both to \emph{targeted attacks} that force a model to make a specific (incorrect) prediction chosen by the adversary, as well as to simpler \emph{non-targeted attacks} that force a model to make \emph{an incorrect prediction} without a specific target prediction in mind.
-Our approach is a ``white-box'' approach, since it assumes that the attacker has access to either the model under attack or to a similar model. \footnote{As recently shown by \citet{wallace2020stealing}, this is a reasonable assumption -- an attacker can imitate the model under attack by: training an imitation model using labels achieved by querying the original model; craft adversarial examples using the imitation model; and transfer these adversarial examples back to the original model.} Under this assumption, our approach is general and \emph{is applicable to any model that can be derived with respect to its inputs}, namely, any neural model.
+We present a new technique called \fullmethod{} (\method{}).
+The main idea in \method{} is to select semantic preserving perturbations by deriving the output distribution of the model with respect to the model's input and following the gradient to modify the input, while keeping the model weights constant.
+Given a desired adversarial label $y_{bad}$ and an existing variable name, we derive the loss of the model with $y_{bad}$ as the correct label, with respect to the one-hot vector of the input variable.
+We then take the argmax of the resulting gradient to select an alternative variable name, rename the original variable to the alternative name, check whether this modification changes the output label to the desired adversarial label, and continue iteratively.
+This process is illustrated in \Cref{fig:onehot-intro}, and detailed in \Cref{sec:approach}.

+This iterative process allows \method{} to modify the program in a way that preserves its semantics but will cause a model to make adversarial predictions.
+We show that models of code are susceptible to \emph{targeted attacks} that force a model to make a specific incorrect prediction chosen by the adversary, as well as to simpler \emph{non-targeted attacks} that force a model to make \emph{any incorrect prediction} without a specific target prediction in mind.
+Our approach is a ``white-box'' approach, since it assumes the attacker has access to either the model under attack or to a similar model. \footnote{As recently shown by \citet{wallace2020stealing}, this is a reasonable assumption.
+An attacker can imitate the model under attack by: training an imitation model using labels achieved by querying the original model; crafting adversarial examples using the imitation model; and transferring these adversarial examples back to the original model.} Under this assumption, our approach is general and \emph{is applicable to any model that can be derived with respect to its inputs} i.e., any neural model.
 We do not make any assumptions about the internal details or specific architecture of the model under attack.